 BIM Coordinator

 BIM is a relatively new area of technology used mainly in the construction and manufacturing industries for 3D modeling, data analytics, and structural analysis.
-BIM Coordinators work on projects with responsibilities for bringing distinct and separate parties together along with creating 3D models as well as maintaining quality control with architecture, structural design, and MEP engineering for fitting different sections of an assignment into a coherent and organized unit.
+BIM Coordinators work on projects with responsibilities for bringing distinct and separate parties together along with creating 3D models as well as maintaining quality control with architecture, structural design, and MEP engineering to fit different sections of an assignment into a coherent and organized unit.

 BIM Manager

 The BIM Manager position is often confused with BIM Coordinators as both involve working with BIM technology as well as coordinating projects related to construction and manufacturing.
 However, the professions are slightly different.
-BIM Managers have more generalized responsibilities within an organization with overall operations that still involve working with people, overseeing 3D modeling along with the Designers tasked with developing those models, and communicating in areas related to architecture, engineering, structural design, and plumbing on construction projects.
+BIM Managers have more generalized responsibilities within an organization with overall operations that still involve working with people, overseeing 3D modeling along with the Designers tasked with developing them, and communicating in areas related to architecture, engineering, structural design, and plumbing on construction projects.

 BIM Engineers